pivotal/blog/content/post/mpp-plotting.md

 The resulting table would have three columns—the bin number in the x direction, the bin number in the y direction, and the frequency.
 We can visualize this by plotting the bin locations with partial transparency.
 Areas of lower density would be be more transparent and areas of higher density would be more opaque.
 We can use a similar query as before, but add another bin column to account for the added dimension.

 ### Plotting MPP Scatter Plots in Python
-We pull in our data into Python as before.
+We pull in our condensed data into Python as before.
 ```
 sql = '''
 SELECT *